node-real/community_kb/node/Enhanced API.md

 #### BEP20 token holdings of an address

-When calling this API, it will return a list of BEP20 tokens being held on a specified account address and page size (<100) in hexcode as parameters.
+When calling this API, it will return a list of BEP20 tokens being held on a specified account address and set page (<100 page size) in hexcode as parameters.

 **Note**: The API will return empty name and symbol if the token address does not have name and symbol functions.